mlcommons/ck/README.md

 and validating them in the real world.
-We decided to collaborate with the community and [MLCommons](https://mlcommons.org) to develop a [free, open-source and technology-agnostic platform](platform) that can help everyone reproduce any novel technology including new ML models and end-to-end AI applications and optimize them in a fully automated way in terms of costs, accuracy, performance, power consumption and other metrics across any rapidly evolving software, hardware and data via public or private challenges.
+We decided to collaborate with the community and [MLCommons](https://mlcommons.org) to develop a [free, open-source and technology-agnostic platform](platform) that can help everyone reproduce, optimize and compare any novel technology including new ML models and end-to-end AI applications across any rapidly evolving software, hardware and data in a fully automated way via public or private challenges.

 This platform is powered by the [Collective Mind workflow automation framework (CM aka CK2)](https://github.com/mlcommons/ck/tree/master/cm/cmind) - the 2nd version of the [CK framework](https://arxiv.org/abs/2011.01149)